microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

 - Azure Fluid Relay *is* FedRAMP High authorized.
 - However, the *integration path* between Fluid Relay and Power Platform has not yet completed its FedRAMP High audit.
-- Because of that nuance, Microsoft must state that not all resources used by Plan Designer are FedRAMP High authorized.
+- Because of that nuance, Microsoft must state that not all resources used by Plan Designer are FedRAMP High accredited.

 The disclaimer is disclosure-driven; it is not an indication of perceived risk.